Luther Reigns: World Wrestling Entertainment (2003–2005)

 In June 2003, he signed a developmental contract from World Wrestling Entertainment and was sent to wrestle in their then-developmental territory Ohio Valley Wrestling (OVW) under the ring name Inspector Max Impact.
 After a few non-televised matches before Raw in 2003 and 2004, Wiese was promoted to the main roster in April 2004 under the name Luther Reigns, where he became the "assistant" to then-SmackDown! general manager Kurt Angle.
 Reigns made his in-ring debut on the June 17 episode of SmackDown!, defeating Funaki.
 He made his pay-per-view debut at The Great American Bash on June 27, defeating Charlie Haas in a singles match.

 Reigns and Angle introduced the newly drafted Mark Jindrak as a new member of their team during their tag team match against Big Show and Eddie Guerrero in September.
 The two assisted Angle in his feuds and helped him win most of his matches.
 On October 3 at No Mercy, Reigns lost to Guerrero.
-At Survivor Series on November 14, he took part in a 4-on-4 Survivor Series elimination match with Jindrak, Angle and Carlito Carribbean Cool, losing to Guerrero, Big Show, John Cena and Rob Van Dam.
+At Survivor Series on November 14, he took part in a 4-on-4 Survivor Series elimination match with Jindrak, Angle and Carlito Caribbean Cool, losing to Guerrero, Big Show, John Cena and Rob Van Dam.
 Reigns, Jindrak and Angle then lost to Big Show in a handicap match at Armageddon on December 12.